-

 How prevalent is the use of W&I insurance in your transactions?

-Historically there was limited use of warranty and indemnity insurance in UAE transactions, although it is now more prevalent.
-It is now fairly common in transactions involving an international privative equity sponsor or other sophisticated buyer.
+W&I is now fairly common in transactions involving an international privative equity sponsor or other sophisticated buyers – it is certainly raised or considered as an option on almost all such transactions.
 For a private equity seller in the UAE, the use of warranty and indemnity insurance is the preferred option to bridge the gap between a sponsor’s unwillingness to give, and a buyer’s insistence to receive, business warranty protection.

 -